• Lesson I – Background information

 ** note that words for people, like warrior or goth, do not take a plural.

 English has only two noun cases: the common and the possessive.
-Blackspeech has only first.
+Shadowlandian Blackspeech had only the first.
 So if you want to say “orc's axe”, you should say “pilik uruk-ob” = “axe of orc”.
 Svartiska dialect has seven cases!
 It's too hard for the most students and confronts with idea about simplicity and regularity of Black Speech.
+But I think that Black Speech case system resembles to Finnish, where there are a lot of postpositions which take role of both prepositions and nouns' cases (like if every preposition was used with it's unique noun case).
+I also propose Oblique (or Objective) case for nouns, similar to English pronouns (“me”, “us” etc.).
+It is formed by suffix -ish if the noun is ended with consonant and by suffix -sh if it's ended with vowel.
+More on cases in Lesson VII.

 Shadowlandian Black Speech has no articles.
 However some other dialects have them.
-Some people use “agh” (one) as indefinite article and “za” (this) as definite article.
-They are placed before nouns in examples I saw, but if Black Speech had articles, they should go after noun.
+Some people use words “agh” (one) as indefinite article and “za” (this) as definite article.
+They are placed before nouns in examples I saw, but if Black Speech had articles, they should go after noun as a suffix.
 Remember, confusing the articles is one the most common error of non-English speaking people, also articles in Black Speech would not carry any grammatical information as opposed to German or French, and Black Speech shall be pretty simple.
 So don't use them.